stevencorrea-chicago/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-In this project, you will wrote Python code to import US bike share data and answer interesting questions about it by computing descriptive statistics.
-The requirements mandated that I write code that interacted with user and provided data based on the user's input.
+In this project, I wrote Python code to import US bike share data and answer interesting questions about it by computing descriptive statistics.
+The requirements mandated that I write code that interacted with the user and provide data based on the user's input.
 Once all of the input was gathered, the statistics were displayed on the screen.

 ### Files used
 Bikeshare.py